Surface Tension

 Collectors:

-Cisneros Fontanals Art Foundation, Daros LatinAmerica, Fundación Jumex Arte Contemporáneo, Musée national des beaux-arts du Québec and private collectors
+Cisneros Fontanals Art Foundation, Daros LatinAmerica, Fundación Jumex Arte Contemporáneo, Musée national des beaux-arts du Québec and private collector

 Exhibitions